dasmedium/dasmedium.github.io/source/_posts/post.md

 Tetoka app will have its backend re-written and hosted as a microservice.
 The roadmap for the development of this app poses a few challenges.

-1. Decoupling the original backend
+1. Decoupling the original backend - #DONE
 2. Rethinking Async process within the graphQL scope
 3. Making the graphQL endpoint our Network Interface on the frontend app.
 4. Wrapping the appollo provider around a Redux provider to be able to use both state from Apollo and from our defined store.
 This will help in implementing Finite State Automata on our UI.